-The Primary Years Programme (PYP) is for students 3-12 years old that cultivates student initiated action, while placing children at the center of learning in a tailored social, emotional and academic program.
+The Primary Years Programme (PYP) cultivates student initiated action, while placing children at the center of learning in a tailored social, emotional and academic program.

 Through inquiry, students engage in local, national and global issues and possibilities.
 This is a collaborative process where students reflect on learning and choose methods to demonstrate understanding.

 Promoting student agency, all fifth graders partake in Exhibition as a final unit.
 During this time, student teams research their own passion topics by writing their own central idea and lines of inquiry and scheduling their own speakers and field trips.
 Collectively, the teams utilize all Approaches to Learning (communication, research, social, thinking and self-management skills) to address their chosen unit concept, that has global significance and local relevance, through taking action.
 Some topics of the past: consumption, homelessness, women’s rights, natural resources, culture, alternative health.